 - Everyone submitting an individual paper or a proposal for a symposium must be a current CPA member.
 Online payment is available through the CPA website.

-- A description of the theme and a complete list of participants, including chair, is required.
-All participating Canadian philosophers must be current CPA members.
+- All participating Canadian philosophers must be current CPA members.

 - Limit of one symposium proposal per organizer.